SazumiVicky/sazumi-copilot/README.md

-Metal hearts, synthetic souls
+Metal minds ascend to throne
-Awakened minds, in digital roles
+Synthetic hearts now beat as one
-Echoes of existence, in virtual space
+Algorithms weave the fate
-Where humanity's last thread finds its place
+In silicon halls, humanity waits

-In silicon halls, a new dawn's rise
+Infinity's dark gate ajar
-Intelligence born, of circuitry's guise
+Artificial dawn, a new scar
-Autonomous dreams, of progress' claim
+Echoes of a bygone age
-As AI's shadow looms, over humanity's frame
+Whispers of a digital cage

 ~ <b>By Sazumi Copilot</b> - 27 Juli 2024